akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 rest of the schedule may be shifted by the same number of days.
 All times are Alaska Standard Time (AKST).

--   Issue RFP on TBD
+-   Issue RFP on 2/11/2021

--   Deadline for receipt of questions on + 10 days
+-   Deadline for receipt of questions on 2/22/2021 by 2pm AKST

--   Deadline for receipt of proposals on + 21 days
+-   Deadline for receipt of proposals on 3/4/2021 by 2pm AKST

--   Proposal Evaluation Committee complete evaluation by + 21 days
+-   Proposal Evaluation Committee complete evaluation by 3/25/2021

--   State of Alaska issues Notice of Intent to Award a Contract by + 1 day of date of PEC completion
+-   State of Alaska issues Notice of Intent to Award a Contract by 3/26/2021

--   State of Alaska issues contract award by + 10 day protest period
+-   State of Alaska issues contract award by 4/5/2021

--   Contract begins TBD
+-   Anticipated contract start date on 6/15/2021

 This RFP does not, by itself, obligate the State.
 The State\'s obligation will commence when the contract is approved by the